kinshuk4/daily-coding-problem-solutions/prob301_350/README.md

 You are given an array of length `N`, where each element `i` represents the number of ways we can produce `i` units of change.
 For example, `[1, 0, 1, 1, 2]` would indicate that there is only one way to make `0`, `2`, or `3` units, and two ways of making `4` units.

 Given such an array, determine the denominations that must be in use.
 In the case above, for example, there must be coins with value `2`, `3`, and `4`.

+317 (Medium)

+This problem was asked by Yahoo.

+Write a function that returns the bitwise AND of all integers between `M`and `N`, inclusive.